vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 Looking at the `params` from the above code, it is inferred that only `HlsPackage` property is used from `packages` object.
 Hence properties like `CmafPackage`, `DashPackage`, `MssPackage` can be removed.
 Also, looking at the `Input Type` of Channel (which is `hls`), it is intuitive to say that only `HlsPackage` would be required.

-Before understanding any further, we need to know know some terminologies & concepts:
+Before understanding any further, we need to understand some terminologies & concepts:

 * **Manifests** - Containers for Live or OnDemand Streaming.
 The downstream devices are sent a "Manifest" which contains meta-data about the Streaming Session.

 * **SCTE-35 Markers** - Contained in the Live Stream, and are responsible for inserting Dynamic Ads into a Live Stream.

-Apart from the [Official AWS Docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/MediaPackage.html#createOriginEndpoint-property), let us look into what the properties of `package.HlsPackage` actually are:
+Apart from the <a href="https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/MediaPackage.html#createOriginEndpoint-property" target="_blank">Official AWS Docs, let us look into what the properties of `package.HlsPackage` actually are:
 1. IncludeIframeOnlyStream: false
     - When Set, enabled "Forward" & "Rewind" capabilities to the incoming stream in Downstream Player Applications
 2. PlaylistType: 'NONE'